MultiCoreNop/CANard/README.rst

 Example
 -------

 The device can now be accessed as a ``SocketCanDev``.
-This examples goes on bus and prints received messages:
+This example goes on bus and prints received messages:

 .. code:: python